GangSuUGA/Network-Sensor-Location-Problem/Background.md

 - Assigning an OD matrix to a transportation network means that the demand for traffic between every pair of zones is allocated to available routes connecting the zonal pairs.
 - From the assignment of the OD matrix one thus obtain the traffic volume on each link.
 - The "inverse" of the asssignment problem: find an OD matrix which reproduces the observed traffic counts.
 - Normally there is a large number of different OD matrices which reproduce the observed traffic counts.
+The related equation system is underspecified (or degenerate) and may have many possible solutions.
+- One may thus ask for the most "likely" or "best" OD matrix causing the observed traffic counts.

 ## How to infer O-D from Traffic Count?
 - **Maximum Entropy**